ruby/rdoc/RI.md

 `ri` (<b>r</b>uby <b>i</b>nformation) is the Ruby command-line utility that gives fast and easy on-line access to Ruby documentation.

-`ri` can show documentation for Ruby and installed gems:
+`ri` can show documentation for Ruby itself and for its installed gems:

 - A **class** or **module**:
   text associated with the class or module definition